jean-zay-users/jean-zay-doc/access-procedure.md

 *Estimate of the time needed: 5 minutes*

-To create an EDARI account: https://www.edari.fr/user/register
+To create an EDARI account: https://www.edari.fr/sp/login (for a wide range of academic institutions through RENATER) or https://www.edari.fr/user/register (if you can not find your institution in the first link).

 In case something goes wrong:
 - Contact for EDARI account: https://www.edari.fr/contact